-What causes windows to whistle?
+Why is my house whistling and what causes windows to whistle?

 Naturally, before we can solve the problem, it’s worth considering what’s causing it.
 If you’ve ever blown across the top of a bottle, then you’ll have produced a whistling sound.
-The harder you blow, then higher in pitch the sound becomes.
+The harder you blow, the higher in pitch the sound becomes.
 Since the air is travelling faster, it will bounce around the inside of the bottle more frequently.
 This increase in frequency means that the sound we hear sounds higher in pitch.

 We can reduce the volume of the whistling sound (and indeed, the amount of any other sound coming through your windows) through a number of steps.
 The first and most obvious is to identify any draughts.
-If the sealant has shrunk or deteriorated over time, leaving gaps around the windows, then the sound will be able to get through (and so too will the cold wind that’s causing the noise).
+If the sealant has shrunk or deteriorated over time, leaving gaps around the windows, then the window whistling sound will be able to get through (and so too will the cold wind that’s causing the noise).

 Problems with old sash windows